swchen44/share_memory_cross_pcie/README.md

 ## License

-This project is licensed under the BSD License.
+This project is licensed under the BSD 2-Clause License.
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+*   This project was inspired by the need for efficient data transfer between PCIE devices.

+## Author

+Your Name or Organization